A healthy and balanced diet for a healthy and happy pregnancy

 All around the world, pregnant women are bombarded with advice about what they should and should not eat during pregnancy.
 The latest scientific reports contradict the previous ones with old wives’ tales adding some interesting ideas into the mix.

-Did you know that in rural Nigeria, it is thought that eating snails can make your baby sluggish, and in Japan, that eating spicy food is thought to give your baby a short temper?
+Did you know that in rural Nigeria, people think that eating snails can make your baby sluggish.
+And in Japan, people think that eating spicy food gives your baby a short temper?

 We all know what we should not eat and drink during pregnancy (unpasteurised dairy products, sushi, alcohol), but how many of us know what we should be eating?
 The following list contains food that everybody (not only expectant mum’s) should include in their daily diet:

 During pregnancy extra protein and calcium is needed to meet the needs of the growing foetus.
 Dairy products contain two types of high quality protein, namely casein and whey and also calcium, high amounts of phosphorus, magnesium and zinc.
-Yogurt, especially Greek yogurt, contains more calcium than any other dairy product and some varieties contain probiotic bacteria, which supports digestive health.
-Vegans or those avoiding dairy can get all their calcium needs from plant based milks and/or dark green, leafy vegetables.
+Yogurt, especially Greek yogurt, contains more calcium than any other dairy product.
+Some varieties contain probiotic bacteria, which supports digestive health.
+Plant based milks and/or dark green, leafy vegetables can give vegans or those avoiding dairy all their calcium needs.

 Vegetables such as spinach and broccoli contain many of the nutrients that pregnant women need.
 These include fibre, vitamin C, vitamin K, calcium, iron and potassium.
-They are also rich in antioxidants which benefit the immune system and digestion and alleviate constipation due to their high fibre content.
+They are also rich in antioxidants.
+Antioxidants benefit the immune system and digestion and alleviate constipation due to their high fibre content.

 Oats are healthy, whole grain carbohydrates that contain fibre, B vitamins and iron.
 Porridge for breakfast (perhaps with berries and pumpkin seeds), healthy flapjacks for a snack (with chopped up apricots and lemon rind) or a handful of oats to thicken up a soup or in a spaghetti bolognaise sauce are good ideas for eating more oats.
 There is anecdotal claims that eating oatmeal or other foods made with oats can give your milk supply a boost once the baby is born.
 People avoiding gluten can choose the gluten/wheat free varieties.